zumbalogy/command_search/README.md

 'Fuzzy' searching is not currently supported.

 ## Setup
-command_search provides

-To query collections, command_search provides the CommandSearch.search function, which takes a collection, a query, and an options hash.
+The `CommandSearch.search` function takes a collection, a query, and an options hash.

+**Collection:**
-* Collection: Either an array of hashes or a class that is a Mongoid::Document.
+An array of hashes or a class connected to MongoDB, MySQL, SQLite, or PostgreSQL.

+**Query:**
-* Query: The string to use to search the collection, such as 'user:me' or 'bee|wasp'.
+A string to used to search the collection.

+**Options:**
-* Options: A hash that describes how to search the collection.
+A hash that has the keys `fields` and, optionally, `aliases`.

+ - fields:

-  * fields: A hash that maps symbols matching a field's name to its type, another symbol as an alias, or a hash.
+   A hash that maps a field's name to a type.
 Valid types are `String`, `Boolean`, `Numeric`, and `Time`.

-  Fields to be searched though when no field is specified in the query should be marked like so: `description: { type: String, general_search: true }` `Boolean` fields will check for existence of a value if the underlying data is not actually a boolean, so the query `bookmarked:true` could work even if the bookmarked field is a timestamp.
-To be able to query the bookmarked field as both a timestamp and a boolean, a symbol can be added to the value in the hash like so: `bookmarked: { type: Time, allow_existence_boolean: true }`.
+   Boolean fields will check for existence of a value if the underlying data is not actually a boolean.
+   To query the `foo` field as both a timestamp and a boolean, a field can be configured like so:
+   `foo: { type: Time, allow_existence_boolean: true }`.

+    Fields to be searched across when no field is specified can be marked like so:
+    `bar: { type: String, general_search: true }`

+    A symbol can also be mapped to the symbol of another field as a simple alias.

+ - aliases:

-  * aliases: A hash that maps strings or regex to strings or procs.
+   A hash that maps strings or regexes to strings or procs.
-  CommandSearch will iterate though the hash and substitute parts of the query that match the key with the value or the returned value of the proc.
-The procs will be called once per match with the value of the match and are free to have closures and side effects.
+   Parts of the query that match will be replaced by the string or the returned value of the proc.

-  This happens before any other parsing or searching steps.
-  Keys that are strings will be converted into a regex that is case insensitive, respects word boundaries, and does not alias quoted sections of the query.
-Note that, for aliasing purposes, specifying and comparing query parts are treated as whole words, so `'foo' => 'bar'` will not effect the query `baz:foo`.
+   String keys are case insensitive, respect word boundaries, and skip quoted sections of the query.
+   Query parts that specify their fields are also skipped, so `'foo' => 'bar'` will not effect the query `baz:foo`.

-  Regex keys will be used as is, but respect user quotations unless the regex matches the quotes.
+   Regex keys can match anything outside of quotations (and can explicitly match quotes).

+   Procs are called once per match and are passed the matching value.
+   Procs are free to have closures and side effects.

    A query can be altered before being passed to CommandSearch to sidestep any limitation.

-NOTE: If aliasing to something complex, wrapping the output in parentheses can help it work as expected with the command_search syntax.
+   TIP: If aliasing to something complex, wrapping the output in parentheses can help it work as expected when combined with other syntax.

 ## Examples